Ninjaruss/JavaWebServer/README.md

 Harsh Saxena - Project Lead & Backend Developer

 ## Project Description
 A Java web server application that implements a subset of HTTP.
-This project's goal was to develop a web server without using any significant web framework.
+This project's goal was to develop a web server without using any significant web framework as a shortcut.

 ## What I Learned?
 - Simple authentication using AuthUserFile and SHA encryption